Roblox/rodux/docs/introduction/store.md

 ```

 ### Reducer
 This is a pure function that takes in an `action` object and the current state of your `store` and outputs a new state in response to the `action`.
 Reducers are often broken down into many individual pure functions, each of which modifies one portion of the `store` state object tree.
 You provide your global `reducer` to the `store` during initialization via [`Store.new`](../api-reference.md#storenew).
+See the [Reducer](reducers.md) page for more details.

 ### Dispatcher
 This is the portion of the `store` that handles incoming `action` objects.
 If you have applied any additional `middleware` to your `store`, the `dispatcher` is responsible for passing `action` objects to appropriate `middleware` before forwarding those `action` objects to the `reducer`.
 You can provide `middleware` to the `store` during initialization via [`Store.new`](../api-reference.md#storenew).